huggingface/diffusers/docs/source/en/api/pipelines/hunyuandit.md

 ## Optimization

-You can optimize the runtime and memory consumption of the pipeline using various methods.
+You can optimize the pipeline's runtime and memory consumption with torch.compile and feed-forward chunking.
+To learn about other optimization methods, check out the [Speed up inference](../../optimization/fp16) and [Reduce memory usage](../../optimization/memory) guides.

 ### Inference